edfifer

 edfifer replied to oyoy5's topic in LSP Discussion

 As already stated, this (and the SE-5A) were originally designed and released as control line flying models back in the late 50s or early 60s (not sure exactly when).
 They were modified slightly and reissued as static models in 1967.
 If you want a very large (1/19 scale model), starting with these kits is probably better than starting from scratch.
 However, if you want an "accurate" and "detailed" scale model and don't care so much about the size, buy something else like a WNW kit.
-The Aurora kits were designed to fly at the end of a control line, not look nice or especially accurate sitting o -
+The Aurora kits were designed to fly at the end of a control line, not look nice or especially accurate sitting on a shelf. -

 haveblue reacted to a post in a topic: Last roll of the dice